-They must be carried out at an appropriate time and month of the year, in suitable weather conditions and using nationally recognised survey guidelines/methods for the subject.
+Where ecological surveys and reports are required, they must be carried out at an appropriate time and month of the year, in suitable weather conditions and using nationally recognised survey guidelines/methods for the subject.

-Where it is necessary for Council to ask an independent assessor to review the information, the cost of this review must be paid for by the applicant.
+Where it is necessary for Council to ask an independent assessor to review the information, where it is indicated in the local list, the cost of this review must be paid for by the applicant.